 Bryan was born and raised in Salina, learning the game under the tutelage of Salina Country Club Golf Professional and Kansas Golf Hall of Fame member, Wally Beets.
 Bryan played golf at Oral Roberts University, contributing to a team that included four All-Americans players and finished 2nd in the NCAA in 1981.
 Bryan was twice a 2nd Team All-American, finished 4th individually in the 1980 NCAA Championship, and won his first Kansas Amateur Championship in 1980.

 After college, Bryan played professionally for 10 years: five on the PGA European Tour, one year on the PGA Tour, one year on the Ben Hogan Tour (now the Nationwide Tour), and won the Kansas Open in 1984.
 After retiring from professional golf, Bryan settled in Kansas City, where he now works for Lockton Companies.
 A reinstated amateur, Bryan has continued to compete.
 He won the Kansas Amateur Championship twice more (2002 and 2010).
 In 2003 Bryan was runner-up in the US Mid-Amateur and earned stroke play medalist honors at the British Mid-Amateur.
-He led the Kansas team that won the USGA Men's State Team Championship in 2010, and won the Kansas Senior Amateur Championship in 2010 and 2011.
+He led the Kansas team that won the USGA Men's State Team Championship in 2010, and won the Kansas Senior Amateur Championship in 2010, 2011 and 2018.

 Bryan was named to the Foundation Board of Trustees in 2008.

 Bill Maness, Wichita - Secretary/Treasurer

 Bill was born and raised in Augusta, Kansas and attended Butler County Community College before heading off to Baylor University where he majored in football and golf.
 He is currently the CEO/Managing Partner of Syndeo Outsourcing in Wichita, a Human Resource Outsourcing and Staffing service.
 Bill is a member of the National Association of Professional Employer Organizations (NAPEO) government affairs committee, serves on the board of directors for the Employers Services Assurance Corporation (ESAC), is a past president of the Leukemia and Lymphoma Society of Kansas and a member of Flint Hills National Golf Club in Andover.